What is Passive Income?

 The best way to make $1,000 a month in passive income is by creating multiple income sources.
 Chances are, you will need to use at least 3 of the examples from above to generate $1,000 a month passively.

-If you are nervous about beginning, you can start by checking out your local bank branch and talking to an investment advisor.
-In the long run, you will want to manage your investments yourself since banks tend to charge way more fees than necessary.
+If you are nervous about beginning, you can start by checking out your local bank branch or talking to a wealth management advisor.
+In the long run, you will want to manage your investments yourself to reduce fees.
 That being said, these initial conversations are typically free, and meeting with a professional is a great way to start creating a specialized plan that will help you learn where to begin.

 I like to start with investments as a passive income stream because it is pretty easy to start and anyone can do it.
 Nothing feels better than learning how to use your own money to make you money!
 If you are looking for more ways to start, check out these articles on how I saved my first $1,000 in a month while I was was still in college and how I was able to invest my first $1,0000.